ilikepizza107/Honeypot-Project-Plus-Assets/Honeypot Stream Tool Master/readme.txt

 --intro gives a transition overlay with player names on first game, and round number after the first game
 -DUBS: both players from 1 team should go into one of the player slots (Ex: johnny & jerry), other team goes into the other player slot
--DUBS: color should match team color. tag, pronoun, and character field not used in dubs overlay --if you are using the copytitle script included, set characters to random
+-DUBS: color should match team color. tag, pronoun, and character field not used in dubs overlay

-Double click the 'copytitle.bat' file to copy the current game info in the scoreboard to your clipboard -this can be used to easily save vod titles to a text file for later file renaming and vod upload

 If you dont have custom transitions already, use the ones given in the folder Resources/OBS Transitions.
 -Set these up as new stinger transitions in obs, and then set the transition point to 350 ms (https://github.com/Readek/Melee-Stream-Tool#setup-guide)